purrfectsoft/purrfect-discord-bridge/README.md

 * `summarizer.js` guarantees **no hallucination** — if no messages, returns `"No Discord activity found..."`.
 * Logs rotate by day; you can backfill missed messages anytime.
 * Notes and happenings are automatically redacted and timestamped.
-* Dashboard refreshes every 30s and is safe to proxy via Nginx.
+* Dashboard refreshes every 30s via HTMX partials and is safe to proxy via Nginx.

 ---